-Rest & Reset vs Yoga & Movement
+Rest & Reset vs Yoga Retreats & Movement

 Both are structured Himalayan retreat programs.
 The difference lies in purpose, pacing, and who each format is best suited for.
 This comparison outlines the key distinctions to help you choose.

-| Rest & Reset | Yoga & Movement | |
+| Rest & Reset | Yoga Retreats & Movement | |

 |---|---|---|

-| Format | Permission to stop, for people who have been running too long. | Reconnect your body and breath through conscious movement in mountain silence. |
+| Format | Permission to stop, for people who have been running too long. | Yoga retreats, teacher training, aerial yoga, and online classes guided by Sakshi. |

 | Duration | 5-day program | 5-day program |